Sitecore-Hackathon/2021-admin-b/README.md

     MEM_LIMIT_XDBSEARCH=1GB
     ```
 This file can also be used to set images and isolation to match OS settings.

     SITECORE_VERSION=10.1.0-2004
     ISOLATION=process

 2. Open the root folder using PowerShell with elevated access
-3. Start docker environment using `.\Start-Hackathon.ps1`
+3. Start Docker containers using `.\Start-Hackathon.ps1`.
+This will restore the Sitecore.CLI items, deserialize and publish.
+If any containers fail due to unhealthy dependencies, try waiting 60 seconds and running `.\Start-Hackathon.ps1` once more to ensure require resources are available.
 4. ??
 Open solution in Visual Studio and run build
 ...
-5. profit
+5. Navigate to https://cm.hack.localhost/sitecore and log in with admin/b

 If you restart these steps, be sure to run this first: